Frequently Asked Questions (FAQ)

 “I want to use a specific embedding store”

 The install_new_embedding method from the Library class has a vector_db parameter that sets the embedding store.
-At the moment of this writting, LLMWare supports the embedding stores chromadb, neo4j, milvus, pg_vector, postgres, redis, pinecone, faiss, qdrant, mongo atlas, and lancedb.
+At the moment of this writing, LLMWare supports the embedding stores chromadb, neo4j, milvus, pg_vector, postgres, redis, pinecone, faiss, qdrant, mongo atlas, and lancedb.
 In the following example, we create the same embeddings three times for the same library, but store them in three different embedding stores.

 import logging